Performance Reviews

 Lattice Team

-It’s no secret that nobody really loves the self-assessment performance review process.
+While that sounds simple enough, it’s no secret that the self-assessment performance review process can be awkward.
 Singing our own praises may make our toes curl — and acknowledging where we’ve made mistakes in the past can feel uncomfortable or embarrassing.

 To get things started, use our tips in this article to help guide your reflection process.
 Then, follow up with our Self-Evaluation Template to help you structure your written evaluation.